JetBrains/kotless/README.md

 ## Want to know more?

-You may take a look at the `docs` folder with the client documentation on Kotless.
+You may take a look at [Wiki](https://github.com/JetBrains/kotless/wiki) where the client documentation on Kotless is located.

 Apart from that, Kotless code itself is widely documented, and you can take a look into its interfaces to get to know Kotless better.

 If you still have questions that we weren't able to answer in this README, feel free to contact us at your convenience!